ivopauly/hogwarts-api/README.md

 Checkout the [deployment documentation](https://nuxt.com/docs/getting-started/deployment) for more information.

+## Support 🙋

+If you need any support, we're here to help!
+You can ask your question on the [GitHub Discussions](https://github.com/ivopauly/hogwarts-api/discussions) to get help from the community or open a [GitHub issue](https://github.com/ivopauly/hogwarts-api/issues/new/choose) to report a bug or request a feature.
+Our team will respond to your issue as soon as possible.
+We're committed to providing the best support possible to our users.

+If you want to say **thank you** or/and support active development of Hogwarts API:

+- Add a [GitHub Star](https://github.com/ivopauly/hogwarts-api) to the project.
+- Engage with the community on [GitHub Discussions](https://github.com/ivopauly/hogwarts-api/discussions).
+- Write interesting articles about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

+## Contributing 💪

+First off, thanks for taking the time to contribute!
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make will benefit everybody else and are **greatly appreciated**.

+If you want to help with the project make sure to look at the [Issues](https://github.com/ivopauly/hogwarts-api) and leave a note if you want to work on something.

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

+Please read [our contribution guidelines](CONTRIBUTING.md), and thank you for being involved!

 ## Authors & Contributors 👥

 The original setup of this repository is by [Ivo Pauly-Koelewijn](https://github.com/ivopauly) and starter template [shadcn-docs-nuxt](https://github.com/ZTL-UwU/shadcn-docs-nuxt) is used.

 For a full list of all authors and contributors, see [the contributors page](https://github.com/ivopauly/hogwarts-api/contributors).

+## Warranty 🔒

+Hogwarts API is provided **"as is"** without any **warranty**.
+Use at your own risk.

+## License 📜

+This project is licensed under the **MIT license**.

+See [LICENSE](LICENSE) for more information.